sap-tutorials/Tutorials/tutorials/hcp-create-trial-account/hcp-create-trial-account.md

 [ACCORDION-END]
 [ACCORDION-BEGIN [Step](Navigate to the subaccount)]

-1. Here, you can now create a subaccount which lives in a geographic region. **Choose a region** from this list and click **Create Account** to trigger the provisioning process.
+1. Here, you can now create a subaccount which lives in a geographic region. **Choose any region** from this list and click **Create Account** to trigger the provisioning process.

     ![Choose a nearby region](select-region.png)